Anthony Taylor (bishop): Ordination and ministry

 In 1993, Taylor became the founding pastor of St. Monica Parish in Edmond, Oklahoma.
-In 2003 he returned as pastor to Sacred Heart Parish in Oklahoma City, the largest Hispanic parish in the Archdiocese.

-Taylor served as chair of the Presbyteral Council, the Personnel Board and the Retirement Board.
-He was a member of the archdiocesan Finance Council and a board member of the Mount St. Mary High School in Oklahoma City.
+In 2003 he returned as pastor to Sacred Heart Parish in Oklahoma City, the largest Hispanic parish in the archdiocese.Taylor served as chair of the presbyteral council, the personnel board and the retirement board.
+He was a member of the archdiocesan finance council and a board member of the Mount St. Mary High School in Oklahoma City.

-In 2006, on the 25th anniversary of the death of Father Stanley Rother, an Oklahoma priest killed in Guatemala, the archdiocese named Taylor its delegate for the cause of Rother's canonization.
-Taylor had met Rother just once, shortly before his death.
-In Guatemala, Taylor interviewed more than 50 people who worked with Rother or witnessed his death.
-His role ended when he left the Oklahoma for Little Rock.
+In 2006, the archdiocese designated Taylor as the delegate for the canonization cause of Reverend Stanley Rother.
+He was a diocesan priest who was murdered by a death squad while on a mission in Guatemala.
+Taylor had met Rother shortly before his death.
+Traveling to Guatemala, Taylor interviewed more than 50 people who worked with Rother or witnessed his death.
+His role as delegate ended when he left Oklahoma for Little Rock.